if you're using colab, then install the required modules

 Dictionaries#

-A set of key: value pairs, where the keys are unique and immutable indicies.
+A set of key:value pairs, where the keys are unique and immutable indices.

 Tip